helenchw/geth-local-testnet/README.md

 ## Changes w.r.t. the upstream

+- Support both local and distributed deployment

+### Operational
-- Only initialize the network when the data directory `data/` does not exist
+- Only initialize the network when the blockchain directory does not exist
+- Switch to use Docker images for all dependent software (Geth, Lighthouse, jq, node, npm)
+- Add different operation configurations in `vars.env`
+  - `DEPLOYMENT_MODE`
+     - `0`: local
+     - `1`: for distributed
+  - `FORCE_START_OVER`
+     - `0`: if all blockchain directories exist, reuse them.
+Useful for restarting an existing blockchain.
+     - `1`: always reset the blockchain directories and start a new blockchain.
+Useful for testing.
+  - `NO_SHUTDOWN`
+     - `0`: wait until a TERM signal and shutdown the blockchain
+     - `1`: exit the script once everything is up without any wait or shutdown

+### Configurations
 - Use a separate port number for TCP for Lighthouse consensus nodes
 - Expose the HTTP API endpoint for Geth execution nodes (7600 + index)
 - Specify `--miner.etherbase` for the Geth signer node
-- Add some time wait for deposit contract deployment to complete
-- Reduce the validator count to 7
-- Change to use Docker images for all dependent software (Geth, Lighthouse, jq, node, npm)
 - Use `--logfile` flags for Geth and Lighthouse for continued logging across restarts
+- Reduce the default validator count to 4

+### Runtime
+- Add some waiting time for deposit contract deployment to complete